October 2007 (Part 2)

 You are right.
 A kungfu style created in the past is as effective now as before.
 The “realty guys” as well as all those who claim that traditional martial arts are not practical anymore, are mistaken.

 But what is really shocking is that many kungfu practitioners, including some world-known masters, have the same opinion as the “realty guys”.
 These kungfu masters explicitly say that kungfu techniques cannot be used for fighting!
 Thus, although they teach traditional kungfu forms in solo practice, they teach Kick-Boxing or free-style fighting in their sparring.
 You can readily confirm this if you spend some time surfing the internet to find out what some of these world-known kungfu masters teach.

-While I respect their honesty — they command more respect than kungfu masters who cannot use their kungfu for combat but pretend they can and therefore mystify kungfu to hide their incompetence — their attitude and teaching, especially when they are often regarded as authority by the uninformed public, could lead to genuine, traditional kungfu disappearing from the world!
+While I respect the honesty of the "realty guys" — they command more respect than kungfu masters who cannot use their kungfu for combat but pretend they can and therefore mystify kungfu to hide their incompetence — the attitude and teaching of the "masters", especially when they are often regarded as authority by the uninformed public, could lead to genuine, traditional kungfu disappearing from the world!